 When I’m out running errands with my son it really irks me to hear people make comments like “you’ve got yourself a big helper” or if we frequent a place and I don’t have him with me … “where’s your helper today?”
 UGH!!
 It drives me nuts!
 Until recently, I didn’t really understand why it bothered me.
 I mean on the surface it sounds innocent and enduring.

 Jacob is naturally helpful.
 That’s just who he is.
 But, with that said he is a child and he’s my son first and foremost.
-I’m very careful not to make him feel like his dad needs his help all the time.
+As a dad with cerebral palsy, I’m very careful not to make him feel like his dad needs his help all the time.
 I want him to be a kid and to be my son.
 Pardon me, while my ego gives his 2 cents.
 I’ve lived 42 years without my son and I’ve managed just fine.

 Don’t get me wrong, Jacob has chores at home.
 He feeds the dog, gathers his dirty laundry from his room, and he helps me bring in the empty trash cans from the road to the garage on trash day among other things.